near/near-sdk-rs/HELP.md

 Every instance of a persistent collection requires a unique storage prefix.
 The prefix is used to generate internal keys to store data in the persistent storage.
-These internal keys has to be unique to avoid collisions (even with key `STATE`).
+These internal keys have to be unique to avoid collisions (even with key `STATE`).

 ## Generating unique prefixes for persistent collections